+Box Type: 'leva'

-Box Type:'leva'Container:Movie Extends Box ('mvex')Mandatory:NoQuantity:Zero or one
+Container: Movie Extends Box ('mvex')

 Levels specify subsets of the file.
 Samples mapped to level n may depend on any samples of levels m, where $m \le n$ , and shall not depend on any samples of levels p, where p > n.
-For example, levels can be specified according to temporal level (e.g., temporal\id of SVC or MVC).
+For example, levels can be specified according to temporal level (e.g., temporal id of SVC or MVC).